Post

 • comments of 600 posts of r/abusiverelationships for the “reference to harm” label.

 I then preprocessed these data by splitting each post to shorter texts (each with fewer than or equal to 10 sentences), and I removed texts that are too short (fewer than or equal to 5 words) due to their lack of context.
-To clarify, I do not label all texts from r/SuicideWatch as “self harm” and so on, I still go through a careful labeling process.
+To clarify, I do not label all texts from r/SuicideWatch as “self harm” and so on, I still go through a labeling process detailed in the next section.
 However, I do expect texts from r/SuicideWatch have a high proportion of “self harm” labels, as well a certain proportion of other labels like “harmed by others”.
 Similarly, texts from other subreddit will contain a mix of harm labels.

-Lastly, the toxic data set with 0 in the “toxicity” field is a good source of data for 0’s in all direction of harm labels, I refer to this data set as 0 toxic data.
+Lastly, the toxic data set with 0 in the “toxicity” field is a good source of data for 0’s in all harm labels, I refer to this data set as 0 toxic data, or negative data.
+All other data sets collectively are positive data.

 1. follow-up reponse principle